yasu24/Telling-Story-with-Data/final-project-part2.md

 Story:

 As the Whitehouse announced, President Biden established the "Gun Violence Prevention Office" in Sep 2023.

-Link
+This unprecedented move comes after a series of tragic shootings and consistent public outcry for stricter gun control.

 Ever since I moved to the US, I've been exposed to numerous gun-related news stories, including those from Pittsburgh.